gaf3/cnc-forge/GitHub.md

 # Development

 One of the main aspects of developing on a forge is to have a branch on the forge Repo.
-While you can add to each `change` block you can set the default branch for a Repo at the very top of the `output` block like so:
+While you can add to each `change` block, it's easier to set the default branch for a Repo at the very top of the `output` block like so:

 ```yaml
 output: